MatteV02/kotlin-core/README.md

 > If you have particular requests (eg. you want an exercise to be resolved soon, can't find anymore a file, link broken), **please open an issue**!

 This repository is an adaptation of the exercises provided in [nbicocchi/java-core](https://github.com/nbicocchi/java-core/tree/main) for Kotlin programming language.
 I've made this repo mainly for making practice in Kotlin language.
-Feel free to comment my work through opening GitHub issues!
+Feel free to comment my work by opening GitHub issues!
 Any help is accepted!

 ## TODOs
 - [ ] upload exercises from [nbicocchi/java-core](https://github.com/nbicocchi/java-core/tree/main)
   - [ ] adapt the exercises texts to Kotlin language
+- [ ] adapt README.md package descriptions to Kotlin
 - [ ] resolve exercises
   - [ ] [warmup](README.md#1-basics)
   - [ ] [arrays](README.md#1-basics)